-Do I have to follow a certain religion to mediate?
+Do I have to follow a certain religion to meditate?

 When should I meditate and how often?

-I don’t know anyone who mediates and I feel alone.
+I don’t know anyone who meditates and I feel alone.

 When I look back at the person I was before meditating, it’s almost like looking at a stranger.
 Yes, there are things I still have to work on in myself, but, meditation is helping me become a better version of myself and a much happier version too.